FarisDou/Microsoft-Sentinel-SIEM/README.md

 ### Actions and Observations<b>

 - We are going to create 4 different workbooks in Sentinel that show different types of malicious traffic from around the world, targeting our resources.
-- We will use pre-built JSON maps to reduce the number of errors/questions, but will explain the process.
+- We will use pre-built JSON maps to reduce the number of errors/questions but will explain the process.

 ---

-In Microsoft Sintinel | Workbooks , we will add a new workbook in order to create our map.
+In Microsoft Sentinel | Workbooks, we will add a new workbook in order to create our map.
 JSON Files - Remember, Sentinel uses our Log Analytics Workspace where we ingested the logs.

 ![vivaldi_kLOHZRFPhj](https://user-images.githubusercontent.com/109401839/235279747-01e3bf0c-428d-4b71-b6f8-9e9dc99bae8d.png)